Shaun Keaveny

-Shaun William Keaveny (born 14 June 1972) is a British broadcaster who presented the Breakfast Show on radio station BBC Radio 6 Music for 11 years, and the afternoon show for a further three years.
+Shaun William Keaveny (born 14 June 1972) is a British broadcaster, known for presenting BBC Radio 6 Music's breakfast show from 2007 to 2018, and the afternoon show from 2019 to 2021.
+He currently presents BBC Radio 2's Rock Show and Sounds of the 70s on Sunday afternoons.
+He is also the creator of Community Garden Radio.

 Early life and education

 Keaveny grew up on the Higher Folds housing estate in Leigh, Lancashire.
 He attended St Mary's Catholic High School, Astley and then Trinity and All Saints College in Leeds.

 Career

-Keaveny joined the BBC and presented the weekday afternoon show (Monday-Thursday) and the Friday breakfast show on XFM London until 2006.
+Keaveny started his radio career at 2-Ten-FM, then Beacon FM before joining XFM London presenting the weekday afternoon show (Monday-Thursday) and the Friday breakfast show until the end of 2006.

-Keaveny joined BBC Radio 6 Music in 2007 and presented its late evening show until April 2007.
-He began presenting the BBC 6 Music Breakfast Show on 2 April 2007.
-He also substitutes for a range of presenters on BBC Radio 2.
-The show was originally presented by Phill Jupitus, who had hosted the show since the station's inception in March 2002.
+In January 2007 Keaveny joined BBC Radio 6 Music initially presenting its late evening show, before moving to the BBC 6 Music Breakfast Show on 2 April 2007.
+He took over from Phill Jupitus, who had hosted the Breakfast slot since the station's inception in March 2002.
 The show had regular music news updates from presenter Matt Everitt and Georgie Rogers.
 Brian Cox was a regular contributor to the show.

 Keaveny's first book, R2D2 lives in Preston was published in November 2010.
 It is a compilation of little known facts relating to various towns throughout the United Kingdom, advised by listeners to his radio show in a feature entitled Toast the Nation.

 On 16 February 2013, Keaveny took part in the fifth series of Let's Dance for Comic Relief as a member of Destiny's Dad alongside fellow stand-up comedians Hal Cruttenden and Mark Dolan.

 It was announced in August 2018 that Keaveny would move from his weekday BBC 6 Music breakfast show, to the Radcliffe and Maconie weekday afternoon slot in January 2019.
 Keaveny hosted his final Breakfast Show live from the Maida Vale Studios on 14 December 2018 as part of the BBC 6 Music All Day Christmas Party.

 The Channel 5 series The Mega Council Estate Nextdoor aired in September 2020 was narrated by Keaveny.